AI Content Policy

 We commit to:

-• Human review of recommendations not yet automated
+Human review of recommendations is not yet fully automated

 15. ACKNOWLEDGMENT